Deion Jones

-Deion Jones (born November 4, 1994) is an American football linebacker for the Cleveland Browns of the National Football League (NFL).
-He played college football at LSU, and was selected by Atlanta Falcons in the second round of the 2016 NFL Draft.
+Deion Jones (born November 4, 1994) is an American professional football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the LSU Tigers, and was selected by Atlanta Falcons in the second round of the 2016 NFL draft.

-High school career
+Early life

 Jones attended Jesuit High School in New Orleans, Louisiana, where he was a three-year starter at middle linebacker.
 As a senior, he had 179 tackles, eight sacks, and three interceptions, helping Jesuit to the LHSAA Class 5A quarterfinals, where the Blue Jays lost to Carencro.

 Regarded as a three-star recruit by Rivals.com, Jones was ranked as the No. 31 outside linebacker prospect in the class of 2012.
 Recruited by Corey Raymond, Jones originally committed to Nebraska in August 2011, but changed his commitment to Louisiana State after receiving a late offer in December 2011.

 College career

 Under head coach Les Miles, Jones was a backup his first three years at LSU, appearing in 39 games with one start.
 As a freshman in 2012, he recorded 23 total tackles (three tackles-for-loss).
 As a sophomore in 2013, he recorded 15 total tackles (one tackle-for-loss).
-As a junior in 2014, he recorded 26 total tackles (3.5 tackles-for-loss), one pass defended, and one fumble recovery.
+As a junior in 2014, he recorded 26 total tackles (3.5 tackles-for-loss), one pass defended, and one --fumble recovery.
 As a senior in 2015, he became a starter for the first time.
 In his final collegiate season, he recorded 100 total tackles (13.5 tackles-for-loss), five sacks, two interceptions, one pick-six, three passes defended, and one forced fumble.
 He was a finalist for the Butkus Award.

 Professional career

+Pre-draft

 On December 8, 2015, it was announced that Jones had accepted his invitation to play in the 2016 Senior Bowl.
 On January 30, 2016, Jones played in the Reese's Senior Bowl and recorded six combined tackles as part of Jacksonville Jaguars' head coach Gus Bradley's South team that defeated the North 27–16.
 He was limited to 26 snaps, but was able to perform well enough throughout the week to impress scouts and coaches.
-Jones was one of 34 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana and completed most of the drills, but opted to skip the three-cone drill, short shuttle, and bench press.
+Jones was one of 34 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana, and completed most of the drills, but opted to skip the three-cone drill, short shuttle, and bench press.
 Jones finished fourth among all participating linebackers in the 40-yard dash, eighth in the vertical jump, and finished tenth in the broad jump.